binarylinuxx/zwm/README.md

 - [x] Window Rounding (SceneFX integration with buffer-level corner radius)
 - [x] Custom renderer for FX effects via Shaders (infrastructure ready)
 - [x] Blur effect (backdrop blur on windows with scene-level parameters)
+- Fix Popups at gtk apps for qt they seems work fine
 - Fix Some bugs (appear to be permanent by develop progress)
 - Advanced rounded corners with clipping regions for borders
 - More tiling layouts (floating, monocle, etc.)